Sergi López (footballer)

 Sergi López Segú (6 October 1967 – 4 November 2006) was a Spanish footballer who played as a central defender.

-During his career he played professionally for three clubs, mainly Barcelona.
-He appeared in 62 La Liga matches during eight seasons (two goals), also representing in the competition Mallorca and Zaragoza.
+He played professionally for three clubs during his career, mainly Barcelona.
+He appeared in 62 La Liga matches over eight seasons (two goals), also representing in the competition Mallorca and Zaragoza.

 After some personal problems, López (the older brother of Barcelona and Valencia's Gerard López) died by suicide in 2006 at the age of 39.

 Club career

-Born in Granollers, Barcelona, Catalonia, in his early years López was a promising talent, and both FC Barcelona and Real Madrid were interested in signing him for its youth squads.
+Born in Granollers, Barcelona, Catalonia, López was a promising talent in his early years, and both FC Barcelona and Real Madrid were interested in signing him for its youth squads.
 The former's scout, Oriol Tort, whom at that time also followed players like Sergi Barjuán and Pep Guardiola, convinced the López family to choose his club.

 López started out in Barcelona's cantera, with younger brothers Juli and Gerard following later.
 He made his first-team debut on 6 November 1988, in a 0–0 away draw against Real Valladolid where he came on as a 46th-minute substitute for Gary Lineker.
-Including Copa del Rey and European matches, he eventually totalled less than 30 appearances, and helped Barça win one La Liga championship, two Spanish Cups and the 1988–89 edition of the UEFA Cup Winners' Cup to which he contributed one hour of play in a 0–0 home draw to Aarhus Gymnastikforening in the quarter-finals' second leg.
+Including Copa del Rey and European matches, he eventually totalled less than 30 appearances, as Barça won one La Liga championship, two Spanish Cups and the 1988–89 edition of the UEFA Cup Winners' Cup to which he contributed one hour of play in a 0–0 home draw with Aarhus Gymnastikforening in the quarter-finals' second leg.

-In summer 1991, López moved to RCD Mallorca, but was transferred to fellow league side Real Zaragoza after only one season.
+In summer 1991, López joined RCD Mallorca, but signed for fellow top-flight side Real Zaragoza after only one season.
 Although he never featured much, he still helped the Aragonese to a domestic cup, being discarded by manager Víctor Fernández for the final of the following Cup Winners' Cup.

-After a short spell with modest CF Gavà in Segunda División B, the 28-year-old López retired due to recurrent knee problems.
+After a short spell with modest CF Gavà in the Segunda División B, the 28-year-old López retired due to recurrent knee problems.